 Step Four: Apply for your reimbursement by April 15th of the following year.

-Once you’ve been approved, DECD will send you a notification to apply in February or March.
+Once you've been approved, DECD will send you a notification to file your reimbursement request in February or March.

-Use the DECD approval letter, which outlines your base line and qualifying number of employees and your reimbursement rate, and the ETIF Applications Reimbursement Instructions (MS Word) to fill out the ETIF reimbursement application after logging into your account (click here to log in).
+Use the DECD approval letter, which outlines your base level of employment and your reimbursement rate, and the ETIF Reimbursement Request Instructions (PDF) to fill out the ETIF reimbursement request after logging into your account (click here to log in).